Chief Xian aTunde Adjuah: 2014–2020: Stretch Music, the Centennial Trilogy, R+R=NOW, and Axiom

 Adjuah established his Stretch Music label in 2014.
 That same year he signed a partnership with Ropeadope Records.
 The inaugural release was 2015's album Stretch Music.

 In 2017, Adjuah released three albums, collectively titled The Centennial Trilogy.
-The albums' launch commemorated the 100th anniversary of the first Jazz recordings of 1917.
-The three releases include Ruler Rebel, Diaspora, and The Emancipation Procrastination.
+The albums' launch commemorated the 100th anniversary of the first jazz recordings of 1917.
+The three releases are Ruler Rebel, Diaspora, and The Emancipation Procrastination.
 The Emancipation Procrastination was nominated for a 2018 Grammy Award in the Best Contemporary Instrumental Album.

 Also in 2017, Adjuah joined R+R=NOW, "a supergroup assembled by Robert Glasper but functionally egalitarian."
 The sextet features Adjuah, Glasper, Terrace Martin, Derrick Hodge, Taylor McFerrin, and Esperanza Spalding drummer Justin Tyson.
 Blue Note Records issued the band's 2018 studio album Collagically Speaking as well as their 2021 live album R+R=NOW Live.
-Notably the band performed select dates during Glasper's "momentus" 24 night, 48 show residency at the Blue Note Jazz Club in October 2018.
+Notably the band performed select dates during Glasper's "momentus" 24-night, 48-show residency at the famed Blue Note Jazz Club in October 2018.

-In 2019 Adjuah released Ancestral Recall which received a Grammy nomination for Best Contemporary Instrumental Album.
+In 2019 Adjuah released Ancestral Recall, which received a Grammy nomination for Best Contemporary Instrumental Album.

-His next album, Axiom, was released in 2020 and was recorded live over five nights at the famed Blue Note Jazz Club in March 2020, just before New York City’s live venues were closed due to the coronavirus.Axiom received a Grammy nomination for Best Contemporary Instrumental Album.
+His next album, Axiom, was released in 2020 and was recorded live over five nights at the Blue Note Jazz Club in March 2020, just before New York City's live venues were closed due to the COVID-19 pandemic.
+Axiom received a Grammy nomination for Best Contemporary Instrumental Album.

 Adjuah also received two Grammy nominations for Best Jazz Solo Performance for "Guinnevere" in 2020 and for "Sackodougou" in 2021.